Air Combat: Development and release

 Air Combat was created by Namco designer Masanori Kato and producer Kazumi Mizuno.
 The two were commissioned by company executives to create a home port of the arcade game Air Combat for the then-new PlayStation console.
 The arcade game was published in 1993 for Namco's polygon-powered System 21 hardware, and is noteworthy for its 3D graphics and technological capabilities.
 Problems arose early in development for the home port, as staff did not believe the PlayStation's hardware was powerful enough to properly render the arcade version's gameplay.
 At the time, Namco primarily focused on developing ports of arcade games like Ridge Racer and Cyber Sled, which often contained content exclusive to their PlayStation releases.
 Believing console-exclusive features would give consumers more incentive to buy it, the team chose to scrap a straightforward port and instead create a new game based on the arcade game's core mechanics.
 The project planner, Asahi Higashiyama, believed the PlayStation's superior hardware could allow for more potential in the game and room for expansion.

 Air Combat was released in Japan on June 30, 1995, as Ace Combat.
-It was released in North America on September 9 as a launch title for the console, and in Europe by Sony Computer Entertainment Europe on October 13.
+It was released in North America on September 9 as a launch title for the console, and in Europe by Sony Computer Entertainment on October 13.
 On August 9, 1996, it was re-released in Japan under Sony's The Best budget title range.
 A version for Japanese mobile phones was released on August 25, 2005, for the EZweb content provider.